oclservice/ocls-clear-display/README.md

 You will also need to add [the CSS snippet included](clear.css) to your `custom.css` file.
 You can customize it to vary colours, text size, etc.

+#### A note on accessibility

+The colours of the text and background for the "Yes/No/Ask" boxes in the provided CSS were chosen to have a contrast ratio of at least 4.5:1 as per [WCAG 2.0](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0#contrast-minimum):

+* "Yes": #212121 on #e7f4e4 (contrast ratio 14.2:1)
+* "No": #212121 on #f9dede (contrast ratio 12.7:1)
+* "Ask": #212121 on #fff1d2 (contrast ratio 14.4:1)

+The above values come from the [Carnegie Museum of Pittsburgh Web Accessibility Guidelines](http://web-accessibility.carnegiemuseums.org/design/color/) colour palette.

 ## Custom settings

 Edit the contents of `oclsClearDisplayConfig` according to your needs: